MENUMENU

 RECIPE NOTES & TIPS

-• Allow room in-between the cookies when placing on the baking trays as they can spread ever so slightly when baking.
+• Allow room in-between - when placing cookies on the baking trays, as they can spread ever so slightly when baking.

 • Decorate with royal icing that sets firm or a simple icing glaze.